stuartellis/nuklear/README.md

 ## IAM Resources

-These resource types do not support tags:

-- IAMGroup
-- IAMPolicy
-- IAMUser
+aws-nuke does not support filtering IAM resources types by their tags.

-You can use *glob* to specify multiple resources that following a naming pattern:
+Use *glob* to specify multiple resources that following a naming pattern:

 ```
 IAMGroup: